autocrypt/autocrypt/doc/mua-keydiscovery.rst

 INBOME in-band key discovery
 =============================

-INBOME key discovery requires support only from mail programs and works with any existing provider, it works fully offline and is only based on the two core abilities every mail program has: sending and receiving mail.
+INBOME key discovery requires support only from mail programs and works with any existing mail provider, it works fully offline and is only based on the two core abilities every mail program has: sending and receiving mail.

 Similar to TLS's machine to machine handshake, users first need to have a cleartext mail exchange to negotiate encryption.
 INBOME-supporting MUAs add encryption key information to every mail they send out.
 Subsequent mails from the receiving peer will then be encrypted.
 Mail programs signal encryption-status to their users at "compose-mail" time but avoid asking for decisions about keys.
 In fact, key exporting, importing and upgrading all happens automatically and without user intervention.
 In accordance with :rfc:`7435` INBOME is fine with dropping back to cleartext in some cases (see below).